A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Introduction

 Although these previous works are useful for exploratory analysis, they do not employ model-based approaches.
 Developing point process models on road networks still remains challenging due to computational and inferential complexities.
 Recently, several spatio-temporal point process models have been studied in the context of linear networks. \cite{d2022inhomogeneous} proposed Gibbs point processes and log-Gaussian Cox processes to study the patterns of visitor stops by touristic attractions. \cite{d2022self} also developed spatio-temporal Hawkes point process models by including the network geometry in the inference procedure.
 They show that the proposed model fits much better compared to the planar one \citep{zhuang2019semiparametric}. \cite{gilardi2024nonseparable} developed a non-separable intensity function to model ambulance interventions on road networks.
 Apart from these contributions, no further model-based strategies have been proposed.

 Although these approaches can describe spatio-temporal patterns of the process defined over linear networks, it is not trivial to detect the space-time clustering structure of crime events.
 Furthermore, fully Bayesian approaches have been under-explored.
 Such methods offer a natural framework for quantifying uncertainties within complex hierarchical models.
+A spatio-temporal point process typically has a hierarchical structure in which the observed process is modeled conditional on a latent process, and the latent process is modeled conditional on the model parameters \citep{cressie2011statistics}.
+Frequentist approaches typically estimate the model parameters first and then plug in these estimates to infer the latent process, ignoring parameter estimation uncertainty.
+This can underestimate standard errors, which becomes more severe as the latent structure becomes more complex.
+On the other hand, Bayesian methods construct a joint posterior of the parameters and the latent process.
+By drawing samples from this joint posterior, parameter and latent uncertainties are fully propagated.

 In this line, we propose a spatio-temporal Dirichlet process (DP) mixture model to analyze crime events that occurred in the road network of the city.
-DP mixture models have been widely developed in many disciplines, for instance, to study crime patterns \citep{taddy2010autoregressive}, clustering population genetics data \citep{reich2011spatial}, and to detect disease hotspots \citep{park2023spatio}.
-We indeed use a DP prior in our Bayesian hierarchical model to automatically choose the number and location of cluster centers of crime events.
-To account for the structure of the linear network in the city, we adopt the convolution kernel estimator \citep{rakshit2019fast}, which can be quickly computed using the fast Fourier transformation.
+DP mixture models have been widely applied across various disciplines—for instance, to estimate the intensities of tree locations \citep{kottas2007bayesian}, to model crime patterns \citep{taddy2010autoregressive}, to cluster population genetic data \citep{reich2011spatial}, to model joint species distribution in ecology \citep{taylor2017joint}, and to detect disease hotspots \citep{park2023spatio}.